 Since I began this site some years back, I have received a few emails from polio survivors and their family member asking me about organizations that can assist polio survivors with medical needs such as adaptive devises for themselves and their homes.
 I have had questions that is often begging me for advise on locating physicians or specialized clinics who is knowledgeable of the residuals of polio to help them adapt to the changes that is affecting us physically, mentally and psychologically as a result of the late effects of the polio virus.
 It saddens me that I cannot answer any of these inquiries.
 All I can do is try to be more diligent in maintaining this website and providing links to up to date sites with resources that might assist those of you who stumble across this site.

 I have been dealing, for the last few years, a decline in my physical, mental and psychological health.
-The symptoms started out slowly, almost unnoticeably, only to escalate very quickly in the last 15 months or so.
+The symptoms started out slowly, almost unnoticeably, only to escalate very quickly.
 I went from 160 pounds to 124 pounds within 2 months and most all was in muscle.
 My leg braces flipped flopped on my legs that had atrophied to nothing but skin and bones.
 My Orthotics expert had to place a type of (thick) cushion as an overlay to the leather so as to get the braces to fit more securely.

 My psychological health was even worse.
+As time passes I find myself having difficulty going out into public and have anxiety attacks just from having to answer the phone.
 I had always had a bit of depression and anxiety but could deal with it.
 However, it came crashing down on me in the early part of 2011.
 I was diagnosed with severe clinical (non-psychotic) depression and social anxiety.
 It is a long story and one that makes me grateful to be alive but then again, God protected me and still does.
 My spiritual health is stronger than ever.
 I was baptized on October 9, 2011 which only strengthened my Christianity, spirit and my love of life and compassion for others.